ganqqwerty/addons-anki/README.md

 Don't forget to restart anki after you installed the Add-on!

-You will need to get ChatGPT API key, you will need to sign up in OpenAI and get it here: https://platform.openai.com/account/api-keys
+You will need to get ChatGPT API key, you will need to sign up in OpenAI and [get it here](https://platform.openai.com/account/api-keys)

 ![installation.png](installation.png)